dhis2/dhis2.github.io/_posts/2019-10-29-dhis2-and-docker.md

 categories: [blog, Docker]
 author: gintare
 ---
 The DHIS2 Core Team uses Docker to make development and testing efforts easier every day!
 It allows us to spin up various environments with any DHIS2 version, numerous tomcat versions and different components, such as Redis, NGINX, in no time.
-Because we wanted to share Docker with community, we made publishing Docker images a part of our delivery pipeline.
+Because we wanted to share Docker with the community, we made publishing Docker images a part of our delivery pipeline.
 This guide aims to provide some guidelines on how to use Docker to quickly set up DHIS2.

 # Prerequisites
-This guide is aimed at people with at least minimal knowledge about Docker.
-If you don't know too much about Docker just yet, but think that it might be useful to you, I encourage you to take a look at resources listed in [resources](#Resources) section.
+This guide requires familiarity with containerization as a concept, running shell commands, and knowledge about how Docker and Docker Compose works.
+I encourage you to take a look at the [resources](#Resources)  section below to get up to speed.

-In addition to minimal Docker-knowledge, you will need:
+Additionally, you will need:
 - Docker downloaded and installed on your machine.
 - Docker Compose downloaded and installed on your machine.